natasjaVgestel/natasjaVgestel.github.io/_posts/2018-12-26-day-twentythree.markdown

 title:  "Day twenty-three"
 date:   2018-12-26 12:37:39 -0600
 ---
-# Mutual exchange of knowledge -
+# Mutual exchange of knowledge:
 Today was a great day - we had visitors from the [RRS James Clark Ross][RRS].
 It is a marine research vessel of the British Antarctic Survey.
 Several people from the vessel visited Palmer Station and many of us were invited onboard.

 ![RRS James C Ross](/assets/blog_photos/181226/181226_JamesClarkRoss.jpg)